cdaringe/clarity/readme.md

 standardized flows and constraints.

-clarity is naive attempt to apply VPL strategies to be compatible with (some) general purpose language domains.
+clarity is naive attempt to apply VPL strategies to be compatible with (some) general purpose language domains. it generally applies to top-level artifacts, vs library components.

-naively, most systems:
+naively, most top-level artifacts in software do the following:

 - accept input
-- parse/map/reduce
+- parse/map/reduce content from input sources
 - do effects
 - yield output
+- ...repeat

-these entities can absolutely be modelled using VPL.
+These entities can absolutely be modelled using a VPL.
 The trick is, GPL code doesn't project well into visual models.
 GPL code is in of itself a DSL for that programming context, not a higher level context of systems/flows. projecting up from code is hard, but projecting down into code from a systems DSL is easy.